-To make sure that I get the right support when I move, we explained what my daily routines are.
+We talked about my daily routines.
+This is to make sure that I get the right support when I move.

 We are all working together to make a 'plan' to find the right home for me.

 I feel more relaxed now I know what to expect and that I am listened to.